-Both ground water and surface water have significant influences on the regional hydrology of South Florida, and any applicable regional-scale hydrologic model must be capable of conjunctively simulating both hydrologic components.
-The surface-water component a regional-scale hydrologic model must necessarily account for the stormwater-management systems in urban areas, crop-management and irrigation practices in agricultural areas, overland flow in natural areas, and open-channel flow in the extensive canal network in South Florida.
-The performance curves and operational rules of the canal hydraulic structures must all be taken into account.
-The ground-water component of any applicable regional-scale hydrologic model must necessarily simulate the shallow water table that frequently rises above ground level, the highly permeable aquifers, the significant withdrawals for water supply, and the seepage into and out of surface waters, primarily canals.
+Both ground water and surface water have significant influences on the regional hydrology of South Florida, and any applicable regional-scale model must be capable of conjunctively simulating both hydrologic components and their interactions.
+The surface-water component must account for stormwater-management systems in urban areas, crop-management and irrigation practices in agricultural areas, natural hydrologic processes in overland-flow areas, ground-water recharge or discharge, and open-channel flow in the extensive canal network.
+Performance curves and operational rules for canal hydraulic structures also must be taken into account.
+The ground-water component of any regional-scale hydrologic model must necessarily simulate the shallow water table that frequently rises above ground level, highly permeable aquifers, withdrawals for water supply, and seepage into and out of surface waters.

 The South Florida Water Management District (SFWMD) has developed the Regional Simulation Model (RSM) to simulate the behavior of the water-management system in South Florida.
-The RSM is a generic regional-scale model particularly suited for conditions in South Florida.
+The RSM is a generic regional-scale model particularly suited for simulation of managed flow conditions in South Florida.
 The RSM simulates surface-water and ground-water hydrology, interaction between surface water and ground water, regulation at hydraulic structures, canal hydraulics, and management of the connected system.
 The RSM has two principal components, the Hydrologic Simulation Engine (HSE) and the Management Simulation Engine (MSE).
-The HSE component of the RSM simulates the natural hydrology, water-control features, water-conveyance systems, and water-storage systems; and the MSE component of RSM is designed to use the hydrologic-state information generated by the HSE to simulate a variety of water-management options, including those presently being used and those planned for the future.
+The HSE component of the RSM simulates the natural hydrology, water-control features, water-conveyance systems, and water-storage systems.
+The MSE component of the RSM is designed to use the hydrologic-state information generated by the HSE to simulate a variety of water-management options, including those presently being used and others planned for future implementation.
 The MSE component of the RSM is capable of identifying optimal water-management protocols for meeting various water-allocation and hydrologic-state objectives.

 Within the HSE component of the RSM, hydrologic process modules (HPMs) solve the local surface-water hydrology for each cell or group of cells in an irregular mesh that covers the entire model domain.
 Each HPM is unique to a particular type of area, and HPMs have been developed for agricultural, urban, and natural systems.
-The inclusion of HPMs in the RSM accounts for the impact of small-scale hydrologic processes and land-use heterogeneity in the regional model, without having to use extremely fine meshes that would make computations impractical.
+The inclusion of HPMs in the RSM accounts for the impact of small-scale hydrologic processes and land-use heterogeneity in the regional model, without having to use an extremely fine mesh that would make computations impractical.

-The RSM is a significant improvement of the current regional-scale water-management model (WMM) used by the District.
-Computational features of the RSM that make this model different from the WMM are: inclusion of object-oriented design concepts; new and more efficient computational approaches; utilization of the latest programming languages, Geographic Information Systems (GIS), and databases; spatial resolution using triangular instead of square grid cells; and minimization of hard-coding of hydrology unique to South Florida.
-Compared to the currently-used WMM, the RSM is designed to be more understandable and transparent to users, have a steeper learning curve, and be more amenable to the development of additional hydrologic modules by client users.
+The RSM is a significant improvement over the current regional-scale water-management model (WMM) used by the District.
+Computational features of the RSM that make this model different from the WMM are: inclusion of object-oriented design concepts; new and more efficient computational approaches; utilization of the latest programming languages, Geographic Information Systems (GIS), and databases; improved spatial resolution using triangular instead of square grid cells; and minimization of hard-coding of hydrology unique to South Florida.
+Compared to the currently used WMM, the RSM is more complex but designed to be more understandable and transparent to users, have a steeper learning curve, and be more amenable to the development of additional hydrologic modules by client users.